firebase/quickstart-js/auth/chromextension/README.md

 Firebase Auth w/ Chrome Extensions Quickstart
 =============================================

-This sample shows how to authorize Firebase in a Chrome extension using a Google account.
+This sample demonstrates how to authorize a user with Firebase in a Chrome extension using a Google account and setup the Chrome extension to allow .

 Feel free to try out a deployed version of the Chrome Extension directly: https://chrome.google.com/webstore/detail/lpgchdfbjddonaolofeijjackhnhnlla